csbrown2000/vite-react-tailwind-template/README.md

-# React + Vite
+# React + Vite + Tailwind

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite.
+Additionally, I have installed some plugins to speed up the process.
+This setup gives you everything you need to get up and running quick with a React + Vite + Tailwind application.
+There are a few other installs that make the project a bit easier to work with and have some added functionality to make the development process even smoother.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## Plugins
+- Tailwindcss
+- Prettier-plugin-tailwindcss
+- Flowbite React

+## Dependencies
+- Tailwindcss
+- Postcss
+- Autoprefixer
+- Prettier
+- Prettier-plugin-tailwindcss
+- react-router-dom
+- react-query